x <- 10

 Loops let you repeat a block of code multiple times, making them invaluable for automation.

-LoopExecutes as long as a condition is TRUE
+while LoopExecutes as long as a condition is TRUE.

 Use loops to iterate through more complex objects: